Examiner's preliminary report form (before the viva)

 After the oral examination

-Preliminary reports are not automatically released to the candidate but will be released if requested (only after the joint report of the examiners has been considered and approved by the Examinations Group).
-In the event of an adverse academic decision (referral, MPhil award on PhD or fail) candidates will be advised that the preliminary reports are available on request.
+Preliminary reports are not automatically released to the PGR but will be released if requested (only after the joint report of the examiners has been considered and approved by the Examinations Group).
+In the event of an adverse academic decision (referral, MPhil award on PhD or fail) PGRs will be advised that the preliminary reports are available on request.

 The instructions to examiners cover in detail the responsibilities and duties of the examiners before, during and after the oral examination (viva), including the requirements for the preliminary report form.